sobit-nep/cv-to-portfolio-crewai-agent/README.md

-# CV to HTML Portfolio Website Generator
+# CV to HTML/CSS/JS-Portfolio Website Generator

 ## Overview

-The **CV to HTML Portfolio Generator** is an AI-powered application designed to transform your CV (in PDF or DOCX format) into a beautiful and responsive static HTML portfolio.
+The **CV to HTML/CSS/JS-Portfolio Website Generator** is an AI-powered application designed to transform your CV (in PDF or DOCX format) into a beautiful and responsive static HTML portfolio.
 Utilizing advanced tools such as CrewAI and Google Gemini, this project streamlines the process of showcasing your skills and experiences in a professional manner.

 ## Features